dguerri/legacy-vagrant-openstack/README.md

 ## Configure

-Use the `VAGRANT_DEFAULT_PROVIDER` environment variable to the desired provider
+Use the `VAGRANT_DEFAULT_PROVIDER` environment variable to set the desired provider

 E.g.:
 ```